Peter Ermakov: Later life

 Ermakov later participated directly in the Russian Civil War, and after the war found work in law enforcement in Omsk, Yekaterinburg, and Chelyabinsk.
-By 1927, Ermakov was employed as inspector for the prisons of the Urals region, and by 1934 was drawing his pension.
+His political career did not work out, in large parts due to his borderline illiteracy and alcoholism.
+In 1927, Ermakov was employed as inspector for the prisons of the Urals region, and by 1934 was drawing his pension.

+In 1935, Ermakov, claiming to be dying of cancer, gave an interview to American journalist Richard Halliburton, describing the burning and destruction of the bodies of the Imperial family and their servants.
+It was later discovered that his "deathbed confession" had been staged by the NKVD; the story was deliberately fabricated and then spoon-fed to the naive Halliburton in order to conceal the actual events.

 Unlike the other killers, Ermakov received no awards or advancements for his part in the murders, for which he grew bitter.
-For the rest of his life, he fought relentlessly for primacy by inflating his role in the murders as well as the revolution.
-In 1935, Ermakov gave an interview to American journalist Richard Halliburton, describing the burning and destruction of the bodies of the Imperial family and their servants.
-It was later discovered that his "deathbed confession" had been staged by the NKVD; the story was deliberately fabricated and then spoon-fed to the naive Halliburton in order to conceal the actual events.
+For the rest of his life, he fought relentlessly for primacy by inaccurately inflating his role in the murders as well as the revolution.
+Towards the end of his life, he lived in extreme poverty.
+The memoirs of residents of Sverdlovsk, who saw him at the end of his life on the church porch, have been preserved: Ermakov begged for alms.

 Death

-Ermakov died in Sverdlovsk on 22 May 1952 from cancer at the age of 67 and was buried at Ivanovskoye Kladbishche.
-After his death, the local Communist Party renamed one of the streets in Sverdlovsk to Ermakova.
+Ermakov died in Sverdlovsk on 22 May 1952 from throat cancer at the age of 67 and was buried at Ivanovskoye Kladbishche.
+After his death, which was reported in the Ural Worker, the local Communist Party renamed one of the streets in Sverdlovsk to Ermakova.
 After 1991, the street was renamed back to its historical name of Klyuchevskaya.
-Since the fall of the Soviet Union, some local Communist Party members annually pay tribute to his gravestone on each anniversary of the murders, though on a few occasions it has also been vandalized.
+Since the fall of the Soviet Union, some local Communist Party members annually pay tribute to his gravestone on each anniversary of the murders, though on several occasions it has also been vandalized.
 Since the 1980s, the gravestone has been shot several times and doused in red paint, symbolizing the blood of the royal martyrs.